-africon conducted a market analysis on the automotive industry with specific interest in the automotive parts market in sub-Saharan Africa.
-Our focus was further narrowed down to the aggregate value of three main automotive service parts which are: Filters (consisting of air filters for internal combustion engines, as well as Oil or petrol filters for internal combustion engines), Spark plugs, and Brake parts.
-The total combined import value of these automotive parts in Sub-Saharan Africa was $753 million in year 2017.
+Let us look at the automotive market in sub-Saharan Africa narrowing down to the aggregate value of three main automotive service parts which are: Filters (consisting of air filters for internal combustion engines, as well as Oil or petrol filters for internal combustion engines), Spark plugs, and Brake parts.
+The total combined import value of these automotive parts in sub-Saharan Africa was $753 million in year 2017.
 Brake parts recorded the highest import value worth $388 million which is 52% of the total import value of the three selected automotive parts combined, while spark plugs were the least of the imports valued at $58 million.

 The major export partners were China, Germany, South Africa, Belgium and USA.
 However, the data from year 2007 shows that Germany was the largest exporter of these automotive parts to the Sub Saharan Africa region until 2013 when China took over as the largest exporter to the region.
 Brake parts were also the largest exports (of the three parts) from China and Germany while Filters were the largest exports from South Africa, Belgium and USA.